Publishing listings to third party portal aggregators, such as XML2U

 After adding the two ID's you will be able to see the XML feed and all your listings in it.
 Now send this URL to XML2U after creating your account.

 - How often is my listing published? - It completely depends on the portals.
-We have "real-time" connections so every "Save" on the listing will update the portal.
-But we also support portals, who just update once a night.
+Any "Save" on a listing will instantly update the feed that listing is currently on.
+With some portals we have "real-time" connections, so every "Save" on the listing will reflect on the portal almost immediately.
+But we also know of portals, that only update once a night or every few hours.

 - My pictures are not shown on the portal? - Make sure that you have check the "Portal Feed" checkbox next to the picture in the listing media manager.